Menuka786/homeWork7/README.md

 Installation

-Steps required to install prouject and how to get the development environment running:
+Steps required to install product and how to get the development environment running:

 To generate your own README, firs run npm install in order to install the following npm package dependencies as specified in the package.jason :